MattFryer/Qlik-Web-Highlight/wordpress/qlik-highlight/readme.txt

 This version provides the initial pre-release.

 == Credits ==
-Thanks go to Steve Dark and Dan Barraett for their help with testing the plugin!
+Thanks go to Steve Dark and Dan Barraett for their help with initial testing the plugin!
 Additionally I'd like to thank Ivan Sagalaev and all the other contributors of Highlight.js which this plugin is based upon.